fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

             format "Set blinking state to {}."
 ```

-### Try it yourself
+### Do it yourself

-Below is a table with tasks you shall complete before moving on to the next section.
+Below is a table with tasks you must complete before moving on to the next section.
 These tasks require you to update the component's fpp file.

 | Task | Solution |
 |-------|-------------|